1005 N. Marion St.

 You are hereby ordered to appear to respond to charges that you violated probation.

-Failure to appear for the above-referenced hearing will result in a warrant being issued for your arrest for an alleged violation of probation.
+Failure to appear for the above-referenced hearing will result in a warrant being issued for your arrest for an alleged probation violation.

 ____________________________________